 Where the second adult or all second adults 25%

 are in receipt of Income Support, income-

 related Employment and Support

 Allowance, income-based Jobseeker's

 Allowance or State Pension Credit.

 Where the gross income of the second 15%

 adult, or where there is more than one

 second adult, their aggregate income

 (ignoring income from income-related

-benefits) is less than £215 per week.
+benefits) is less than £244 per week.

-As above, but where the income is £215 per 7.5%
+As above, but where the income is £244 per 7.5%

-week but less than £279 per week.
+week but less than £317 per week.

-Where a dwelling would be wholly 100%

-occupied by students (who are not entitled

-to council tax reduction under the main

-scheme) but for the presence of one or

-more second adults in receipt of an

-income-related benefit.